prem22k/desi-dialect-map/REPORT.md

 ## 1.3.
 AI Integration Details

 The primary AI value is in the unique **corpus** we are creating.
-The project will be led by our Backend & AI/ML Lead, Lakshya, leveraging his skills in Python and Machine Learning.
+The project will be led by our AI/ML Lead, Lakshya, leveraging his skills in Python and Machine Learning.
 1.  **Corpus Management:** Lakshya's experience with Python and SQL will be crucial for designing a clean, structured database schema to store the incoming text, audio, and location data efficiently.
 2.  **Future AI Roadmap:** The collected dataset is the perfect foundation for advanced AI models.
 Our vision includes training a localized speech-to-text model, a vernacular voice assistant, or an AI that can predict a user's region based on their word choice.
 This plan makes our project a sustainable data engine for future AI research at viswam.ai.